APACTestDrive/CloudNative_AppDev/DEMOscript.md

   ![](images/115.png)

 1. The deployment configurations will be listed on the left side of the page.
-Note the runtime information about deployment such as the cluster name, IP address of the JCS instance and the build job it is deploying from
+Note the runtime information about deployment such as the cluster name, IP address of the JCS instance and the build job it is deploying to.
 2. The deployment history for each deployment configuration will appear on the right hand side.
-This shows whether it is success of not and you can access the logs for more information
+This shows whether it is successful or not and you can access the logs for more information.

 * Explore the **cafesupremo** deployment configuration by selecting **Edit Configuration** from the **Gear Wheel** icon